kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson1_Writing_Simple_SELECT_Statements.md

 SELECT
     FirstName,
     LastName,
-    Salary / WorkHours AS HourlyRate  -- WorkHours might be 0 FROM Employees;
+    BaseSalary / WorkHours AS HourlyRate  -- WorkHours might be 0 FROM Employees;

 -- Correct: Check for zero before division